-I highly recommend a visit to New Zealand’s South Island in 2019.
+I highly recommend a visit to New Zealand’s South Island.
 New Zealand is one of the most beautiful countries I have ever been lucky enough to visit.
 Much of its beauty is concentrated on the South Island where snow-capped mountains meet glacial lakes and majestic fjords.

 The South Island is also renowned for its famous walking tracks, its adventure activities and wildlife spotting opportunities.
 You can swim with seals, spot whales, dolphins, yellow-eyed penguins and if you’re lucky, spot the native kiwi birds!